-The May/June 2010 issue cover story by Paul Clarke features the 25 Most Influential Cocktails of the Past Century.
-Narrowing down that list got us thinking about the people behind some of those cocktails, so we thought it only fitting to create a list of the 25 most influential cocktail personalities of the last 100 years.
+The May/June 2010 issue features the 25 Most Influential Cocktails of the Past Century.
+Narrowing down that list got us thinking about the people behind some of those cocktails, so we thought it only fitting to curate a list of the 25 most influential cocktail personalities of the last 100 years.
 For this list, we considered the type of influence someone has had on the cocktail world as well as the duration of that influence—and keep in mind that these are people who have specifically influenced cocktail culture, not spirits.
 Whether they’ve created an iconic cocktail, spawned a cocktail trend or dedicated themselves to educating the public about the craft of cocktails, the following 25 people (listed alphabetically) have undoubtedly impacted the way we all drink cocktails today, and for that, we toast each of them.

 Tony Abou-Ganim began his bartending career in 1980, and three decades later, he’s influenced countless bartenders and has built an empire of modern bartending, including a line of bar tools, numerous television appearances and his recently released book, The Modern Mixologist.